vird/public_documentation/docs/index.md

 - [how keys are generated](Smart Contract Lore/Key Generation and Use)
 - [how to use the SDK JS API to manage contracts](SDK/SDK API/Contract Management)

+## And more

 Browse our [Glossary](/Glossary) for basic blockchain terms.

+Check the Changelog for news and updates.